tiberiusbrown/abc/docs/system.md

 | **str0** | The first string to compare. |
 | **str1** | The second string to compare. |

-### Return Value

-An integral value indicating the result of the comparison.
+**Returns:** An integral value indicating the result of the comparison.
 A zero value indicates the two strings are equal.
 A negative or positive value indicates the first string is lexicographically less than or greater than the second string, respectively.

 ## `$strcpy`